-Since Agency utilized an out-of-date version of the DPM, we agree with the AJ's conclusion that it is impossible to bifurcate or parse each specification of misconduct as provided in Charge No. 1. based on "neglect of duty" and "unreasonable failure to give assistance to the public."
+Since Agency utilized an out-of-date version of the DPM, we agree with the AJ's conclusion that it is impossible to bifurcate how many hours Employee would have been suspended based on "neglect of duty" and "unreasonable failure to give assistance to the public" because the causes were both contained under the same umbrella of Charge No. 1.
 Consequently, we will leave the AJ's ruling undisturbed.